Sunset spots

 Gothenburg is also filled with modern architecture and Kuggen is a great example of it.
 This unique building is, in fact, part of the Chalmers University facilities, serving as a library.
 Kuggen’s edgy colours and uncommon shape is a showstopper.
 If you are in the city centre, it only takes you one short walk to the pier Stenpiren where you can take the free boat (look for the one with a green flag) to the other side of the river, right to the Lindholmen area.
 As soon as you arrive there, the first thing you will see is Kuggen!

-The Sauna in Frihamnen
+The Sauna in the park Jubileumsparken

-In the Jubileumsparken you will be able to spot an interestingly shaped building made of metal panels over the river.
+In Jubileumsparken you will be able to spot an interestingly shaped building made of metal panels over the river.
 This is the public access sauna, made of recycled materials in 2014.
 A truly interesting and unique design that is worth to capture!

 View of a snowy square with the statue of Poseidon in the middle, surrounded by lit pine trees, and the Göteborgs konsthall - the centre for contemporary art in Gothenburg - in the background.